Starting Your Weed Growing From Seeds

 - Proper lighting is a major indicator of how your garden will perform.
 Lights used in small spaces are not the same as lights used in large spaces.

 - HID lighting has been the standard for decades but LED grow lights are taking the market by storm.
 However, it may be smarter to wait a little longer before investing in LED equipment.

 Soil & Containers

 In this chapter you’ll be presented with a thorough introduction to soil growing as well as a full explanation of how pH affects plant growth, possibly the most important aspect of container gardening.
 You’ll learn about the proper soil temperature that should be maintained and you’ll also get great descriptions of the various types of popular soil mixes and amendments to create the optimal growing medium – these include perlite, pumice, hydro-clay (expanded clay pellets, commonly known as Hydroton), vermiculite, compost, manure, peat, sphagnum peat moss, hypnum peat moss, coconut fiber and much more.
-Jorge also discusses how to choose the best container shape and size for your unique situation.
+Ryan in his book also discusses how to choose the best container shape and size for your unique situation.
 He gives a lot of awesome info about drainage which is extremely important with this method of cultivation.

 - Knowing what’s going on in your soil at all times is super important to the health of your plants.
 Many problems can be avoided, but also created, in the soil.